Implementing Digital Credentials In Higher Education

 Some companies are working to provide open source libraries for aiding in the development of digital badge apps incorporating blockchain at the center of the verification.
-Open source libraries are uniquely valuable for the adoption of new technologies into the ecosystem as they can allow, through an API—an extension of the functionalities of existing systems (versus reinventing or creating another system within the institution).
+Open source libraries are uniquely valuable for the adoption of new technologies into the ecosystem.
+Through an API, they can allow an extension of the functionalities of existing systems (versus reinventing or creating another system within the institution).

 Three Basic Approaches to Create Blockchain Credentials

-There are three basic approaches to development which first need to be considered when approaching a project of this nature for a small- to mediumsized brand.
+There are three basic approaches to development that need to be considered first when a small to midsize brand approaches a project of this nature.
 Each major direction has many shades of grey between them.